Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 16 slide

-Share plows are most widely used on farms.
-At the same time, from the corresponding designs of share plows (general purpose, shrub-bog, plantation, garden, vineyard, forest and longline), the operating technology is considered in relation to the main type of share plows for plowing old arable land.
-On medium soils (specific resistance of the plow is 52 kN/m2) with a plowing depth of 20...22 cm and a head length of 150...300 m, plowing units of the MTZ-80(82) + PLN-35 and DT-75M + types are the most effective.
-PLN-4-35.
+The most widely used plows on farms are plowshares.
+At the same time, from the corresponding designs of ploughshare plows (general purpose, shrub-marsh, plantation, garden, vineyard, forest and longline), the operating technology is considered in relation to the main type of ploughshare plows for plowing old arable lands.
+On medium soils (plow resistivity 52 kN/m2) with a plowing depth of 20...22 cm and a headland length of 150...300 m, the most effective plowing units are MTZ-80(82) + PLN-35 and DT-75M + PLN-4-35.

 18 slide